shambhavi2001/Syndicate-12-Text-Analysis/README.md

   - Lower accuracy
   - Cheaper computation time

+- **Random Forest on URLs**:
+  - Slighly better accuracy than when trained on Titles
+  - Cheaper computation time

 ## Contributors

 - **Team**: Syndicate 12
-- **Mmebers**: Anuraag Dasari, Shambhavi Gupta, Chamilka Udugoda, Kevin Zhang, Meagan Loh
+- **Mmebers**: Shambhavi Gupta, Chamilka Udugoda, Kevin Zhang, Anuraag Dasari, Meagan Loh

 ## License
 This project is licensed under the MIT License - see the `LICENSE.md` file for details.